0marSater/scripts-with-python/README.md

-Some scripts python scripts to deal with aws
+Some of python scripts to deal with aws